i2p/i2p.www/i2p2www/spec/proposals/160-udp-trackers.rst

 - IP address is ignored
 - key is ignored
 - port is probably ignored
+- Explicitly indidate that the protocol is extensible, with possible additional data starting at port 98.

 The response MUST be sent to the I2CP "to port" that was received as the request "from port".
 Do not use the port from the announce request.